MohammadHamdar/MohammadHamdar.github.io/_pages/talks.md

 # Expository Talks

-* Chowla's Conjecture is False over Function Fields, with Devang Agarwal, Concordia, December 2024
+* Chowla's Conjecture is False over Function Fields (with Devang Agarwal), Concordia, December 2024
 * Fourier Analysis on Finite Groups and Heisenberg Uncertainity Principles, Concordia, April 2024
 * Modularity, Level Lowering, and the proof of Fermat's Last Theorem, Universite de Montreal, April 2024 ([slides](/talks/FLT.pdf))
 * Hecke L-functions: Functional Equation and Analytic Continuation, McGill, December 2023 (most of this talk was on blackboard but at the end I used these [slides](/talks/FunctionalEquation.pdf))